FHantke/brave-browser-wiki/Strings-and-Localization.md

 - Login to Transifex and navigate to the Brave dashboard https://www.transifex.com/brave/brave/dashboard/
 - Click `Order`
 - You can pick from 3 providers gengo, TextMaster, and e2f
-- You will repeat this process 3 times, one for each provider.
-Start with gengo.
+- We use **e2f**.
-- Some services have a "Tone" to translate in, usually I select something like Technical and Software.
+- Select something like Technical and Software for the "Tone".
 This screen also allows you to write information to the localizer.
 Simply put this in that box:
 ```
 Please read this!